Instrumental/instrumental-java-dropwizard-example/README.md

 ## Example project for the Instrumental reporter for Dropwizard
-This is simple example application using the [Instrumental reporter for Dropwizard](https://github.com/egineering-llc/metrics-instrumental).
+This is a simple example application using the [Instrumental reporter for Dropwizard](https://github.com/egineering-llc/metrics-instrumental).

 After checking out this repo: